 He then won the Marjorie Flack Award for Fiction for a short story titled, “The Left Behind.”
 This, too, had dark undertones.
 It followed a couple’s journey and their reactions to finding a dead body in a cave in West Virginia.
 Amaranth, the same magazine that published “The Left Behind,” also published one of his poems, “Will.”
 The poem also focused on death.
 You can find the story in this blog post.

 In October 2013, he’d sold his story, “For Halloween,” to Canadian magazine Inaccurate Realities.
 This story, written for the children’s market, follows a young boy who fought against creatures and parents to save Halloween.
 You can find that story, here.

 Also in 2013, Zulauf co-created the adult horror series, Daylight Dims, an annual short story anthology.
-The first volume was co-edited by Zulauf and Kristopher Mallory though they wrote the introduction and thank-you letter.
+The first volume was co-edited by Zulauf and Kristopher Mallory.
 The second volume included the story “Special Delivery” from Zulauf.
 He also performed the role of narrator in the audio version of “Exploration of Room B,” a story by Aric Sundquist from Volume 1.
 You can find Volume 1, here, and Volume 2, here.